catalinaionescu/studmng/README.md

 Overview

-A full-featured web application for managing student records in an academic environment.
-Built using Flask (Python), this project allows users to securely register, log in, and manage student information through a clean and responsive web interface.
-The system includes CRUD operations, dynamic search and sort features, pagination, and file upload capabilities.
+A full-featured student management system created as part of a university project.
+Developed using Flask (Python) and documented in Romanian, the application provides a secure and intuitive platform for handling student records.
+It includes user authentication, CRUD operations, file uploads, and dynamic search capabilities.

 Key Features